 High potassium may be related to the foods you eat.
-You should avoid foods that are soaked in syrups, foods that come in a can, and salt substitutes.
+You should avoid foods that are soaked in syrups and foods that come in a can as they may be high in potassium.
+Limit your portion of higher potassium foods such as beans, tomatoes, and bananas.
+Avoid foods that are very high in potassium such as potatoes, avocados, cooked greens, and salt substitute.
 Talk to a dietitian that specializes in kidney disease for specific advice or visit www.eatright.org to find one near you!